Medicare Supplement Plan B

 Plan B Prescription Drug Coverage

-Plan B won’t cover Part D prescriptions and no Medicare Supplement being sold on the current market offers prescription coverage.
+Plan B won’t cover Part D prescriptions and no Medicare Supplement on the current market offers prescription coverage.

 Plan B Dental, Vision & Hearing Coverage